syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Editing.md

 Grid supports all the standard validation methods of jQuery, please refer the jQuery validation documentation [link](http://jqueryvalidation.org/documentation/# "link") for more information.

+To return custom validation message from server end, please refer the this KB [link](https://www.syncfusion.com/kb/7135/how-to-return-custom-message-from-controller-when-crud-action-fails).

 The following code example describes the above behavior.

 {% tabs %}